aljawaid/TemplateManager/README.md

   - Added user instructions related to tasks and automatic actions

 **NEW Comment Templates**
-- Add, update or delete templates for your regular comments which can be used repeatedly in any task
+- Add, update or delete templates for your regular comments which can be used repetitively in any task
 - Templates utilise the Markdown Editor to enable complete formatting of comments
-- NEW **Topics** for Comment Templates
+- **Topics** for Comment Templates
   - Label common templates into topics to help group them together
+- **Notes** for Comment Templates
+  - Add a short note to describe each template
-- Templates and topics are saved in the database
+- Templates, topics and notes are saved in the database

 **NEW Global Templates**
-- Show generic templates common to your personal or organisation workflow to your users
+- Show generic templates common to your personal or organisation workflow (to your end users)
 - These templates are visible to all user roles and are not restricted by project
+- **Topics** for Global Templates
+  - Label common templates into topics to help group them together
+- **Notes** for Global Templates
+  - Add a short note to describe each template
-- Global templates are shown in each task above the comments section
+- Templates, topics and notes are saved in the database

 **Task Comments**
 - Show total number of comments created
 - Saved comment templates can be selected from each task through a `Favourites` bar
+- Global templates are shown in each task above the comments section

 **Revised Project Sidebar**
-- Replaced default code to extend the functionality of the project sidebar menu
+- Replaced the default code to extend the functionality of the project sidebar menu
   - Moved the core hook `'template:project:sidebar'`
     - _Now shows before the Close Project menu link to show content to **all users**_
-  - Changed sort order of menu for faster access to project configuration sections
+  - Changed the sort order of the sidebar menu for faster access to project configuration sections
-- Add new hook `'template:project:sidebar:top'`
+- Add a new hook `'template:project:sidebar:top'`
   - _Shows after the Summary menu link to show content to **all users**_
-- Add new hook `'template:project:sidebar:bottom'`
+- Add a new hook `'template:project:sidebar:bottom'`
   - _Shows after the Delete Project menu link to show content to **all users**_